Robert Lax

 Robert Lax (November 30, 1915 – September 26, 2000) was an American poet, known in particular for his association with Trappist monk and writer Thomas Merton.
 Another friend of his youth was the painter Ad Reinhardt.

 After a long period of drifting from job to job about the world, Lax settled on the island of Patmos during the latter part of his life.
 Considered by some to be a self-exiled hermit, he nonetheless welcomed visitors to his home, but did nothing to court publicity or expand his literary career or reputation.

 Life

 Lax was born in Olean, New York, to Sigmund and Rebecca Lax.
 His father had immigrated to the United States from Austria at the age of sixteen.
 When Robert was in eighth grade, the family moved to Elmhurst, Queens, New York.
 He first met the future painter Ad Reinhardt at Elmhurst's Newtown High School.

-Lax attended Columbia University in New York City, where he studied with the poet and critic Mark Van Doren.
+Lax attended Columbia University, where he studied with the poet and critic Mark Van Doren.
 As a student there in the late 1930s, he worked on the college humor magazine Jester with a classmate who became a close lifetime friend, Thomas Merton.
 Others on the Jester staff were Ed Rice, founder and editor of Jubilee magazine (to which all three men contributed in the 1950s and '60s) and Ad Reinhardt.
+At Columbia, Lax also contributed to the Boar's Head Society anthology, and was a member of the Philolexian Society.

 In his biography, The Seven Storey Mountain, Merton describes Lax at a meeting with other Jester staff: "Taller than them all, and more serious, with a long face, like a horse, and a great mane of black hair on top of it, Bob Lax meditated on some incomprehensible woe."
 Mark Van Doren has commented that "The woe, I now believe, was that Lax could not state his bliss; his love of the world and all things, all persons in it".

 After graduating in 1938, Lax joined the staff of The New Yorker, working his way up from assistant poetry editor; he was also poetry editor of Time magazine, wrote screenplays in Hollywood, and taught at both the University of North Carolina and Connecticut College for Women.
 Around 1941, he and Merton volunteered for a couple of weeks at Catherine Doherty's Friendship House in Harlem.
 Lax converted from Judaism to Catholicism in 1943, five years after Thomas Merton, and Rice was godfather to both men.
 But Lax desired a simple life, so he wandered, working in circuses in Canada as a clown and expert juggler.
 It was travelling with the Cristiani Brothers circus in 1949 that enabled him to generate material for his collection The Circus of the Sun, although that was not published until 1959.